Medically reviewed by Kristin Hall, FNP

 There are also several factors that could affect how effective therapy is as a treatment for your anxiety disorder.
 These include:

 The specific type of anxiety disorder you have.
-There are several different types of anxiety disorders, including generalized anxiety disorder (GAD), panic disorder, social anxiety disorder (SAD) and numerous others.
+There are several different types of anxiety disorders, including generalized anxiety disorder (GAD), panic disorder, social anxiety disorder (SAD) and numerous others like climate anxiety.

 Your mental health professional will tailor your treatment based on the type of anxiety disorder you have and the severity of your symptoms.
 No two people are the same, meaning it may take anywhere from a few sessions or several months before you experience improvements.